People securing climbing gear, focusing on hands attaching carabiners and ropes.

 Description

 Arc'teryx is the title sponsor of the AMGA’s Women’s Single Pitch Instructor (SPI) Programs.
 These programs provide the tools, training, and certification needed to pursue careers in the guiding world.
 Their support plays a crucial role in fostering a more inclusive and empowering environment.
 This program is open to all interested students who meet the program prerequisites.
-Dates: October 20-21, 2025.
-Location: Joshua Tree, CA.
+Dates: October 2026.
+Location: Las Vegas, NV.

 The SPI Course is a 27-hour training course that typically runs as three consecutive nine-hour days or day classes with evening sessions.
 This program is the first step in earning one’s SPI certification and completion of the SPI Course is required prior to pursuing the SPI Exam.
 The SPI Course has a sunset time of two years.
 After two years, if the SPI Course graduate has not passed an SPI Exam, they will need to retake the SPI Course prior to pursuing the SPI Exam.
 There is no minimum time frame between successful completion of the SPI Course and when you can participate in the SPI Exam, as long as the candidate meets the prerequisites for the SPI Exam.
 Most successful candidates practice their skills for 3-6 months prior to taking the SPI Exam.